ivirshup/anndata-paper/paper.md

 Phil co-created the package.
 He suggested to replace Scanpy's initial unstructured annotated data object to one mimicking R's ExpressionSet, and wrote AnnData's [first implementation](https://github.com/theislab/scanpy/commit/315859c5586116434ea3b7ce97512a5e2a1030e2) with indexing and slicing affecting one-dimensional metadata and the central matrix.
 He further ascertained good software practices in the project, authored the documentation tool extensions for scanpy and anndata and anndata2ri, a library for in-memory conversion between anndata and SingleCellExperiment.
 Alex co-created the package.
 He introduced centering data science workflows around an [initially unstructured annotated data object](https://github.com/theislab/scanpy/tree/c22e48abe45a6ccca5918bbf689637caa4b31250), designed the API, wrote tutorials and documentation until v0.7, and implemented most of the early functionality, among others, reading & writing, the on-disk format `h5ad`, views, sparse data support, concatenation, backed mode.
+Isaac and Alex wrote the paper with help from all co-authors.

 # Competing interests